Melody Munitz

 Prompt Theatre Journal Publications

-I was so honored to be asked to contribute to Volume 2 of Prompt: a Journal of Theatre Theory, Practice, and Teaching, published in Fall 2021.
+I was honored to be asked to contribute to Volume 2 of Prompt: a Journal of Theatre Theory, Practice, and Teaching, published in Fall 2021.
 Volume 2, “Revitalizing the Scenic Model” explores how material influences theatre praxis by pairing photos of scenic designers’ discarded scenic models with playwrights who, in turn, created short theatrical works that take place in the worlds the scenic models invited them to stage.
-The overall goal of this journal--to create a generative space where theatre artists, educators, and scholars converge to exchange ideas that prompt new thoughts and practices--is extremely exciting to me, and I'm so glad to be involved.
+The overall goal of this journal--to create a generative space where theatre artists, educators, and scholars converge to exchange ideas that prompt new thoughts and practices—is extremely exciting to me, and I'm so glad to be involved.

 ・PUBLICATION・